 - Vollstedt 72 (Tom Bigelow): New for 1972 as the #27 Vollstedt Enterprises entry for Denny Zimmerman but arrived too late to qualify.
 Raced by Zimmerman at Pocono and Ontario in 1972 and then retained for 1973 as a backup to the new "bunkbeds" car and raced as the #27 by Tom Bigelow.
-It was Bigelow's intended #27 car at Indy in 1972 but crashed heavily on the second day of practice.
+It was Bigelow's intended #27 car at Indy in 1974 but crashed heavily on the second day of practice.
 Extensively rebuilt for 1975 with the radiators moved from McLaren-style sidepods to the nose.
 Bigelow preferred the 1973 car in McLaren form at the Indy 500, but raced the revised 1972 car at the Pocono 500.
 Used by Janet Guthrie as the #27 in 1976 but then retired.
 Donated to the Indianapolis Motor Speedway Museum in May 1982.

 - Eagle 72 or 74 [7207??]
 (Billy Vukovich): One of two 1972 Eagles, the other being 7204, bought new by Jerry O'Connell's Sugaripe Prune team and raced by Billy Vukovich as the #3 entry in 1972, with Jud Phillips as chief mechanic.
 This car can be identified from an invoice later in its life so is known to Vukovich's backup car at the 1972 Indy 500 (entered as #32 but ran as #3 and crashed during practice) and then became his long track car later in the season.
 Finished second at the 1973 Indy 500 amd won at Michigan the following August.
 The team then bought a 1974 Eagle and sold 7204 but kept this car as a backup for three more seasons.
 Sold to Arthur E. 'Art' Sugai (Ontario, OR) for 1977 and entered as the #91 Eastside Café car that season, alongside the ex-Penske 7225.
 Sold with 7225 to collector/dealer Chuck Haines (St Louis, MO) in May 1980 and fully restored to 1972 specification by Walter Goodwin of Race Car Restorations.
 On display for many years at the "International Motorsports Hall of Fame", a NASCAR museum at Talladega Speedway in Alabama.